Symphony Orchestra

 KU orchestral alumni have gone on to important teaching and performance careers and have appeared as soloists nationally as well as with orchestras throughout the region.
 They are members of professional orchestras including the Buffalo Philharmonic, Utah Symphony, New Zealand Symphony, Stuttgart Chamber Orchestra and the Kansas City Symphony.
 They currently serve on faculties at universities such as Penn State University, Mercer University (GA), Harrisburg University (PA), and the University of Utah (Logan).

-September 26 (Tuesday) – Creston Herron, music director
+“Converging Cultures” September 25 (Wednesday) – Creston Herron, music director

-November 7 (Tuesday) – Creston Herron, music director & Jeffrey Grogan, guest conductor
+“Sounds of Resilience” November 7 (Thursday) – Creston Herron, music director

 Repertoire TBA

-April 3 (Wednesday) – Creston Herron, music director & Robert Garza III, guest conductor
+“Tales of Triumph” April 9 (Wednesday) – Creston Herron, music director

 Musica Ignota – Ingrid Stolzel